Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

    ```javascript
    var pipeline = tizen.ml.pipeline.createPipeline(pipelineDescription);
    ```

-Now you can use `pipeline` object to manage the pipeline.
+You can use `pipeline` object to manage the pipeline.
 Machine learning pipelines can be expensive in terms of used system resources.
 You can dispose pipelines to reclaim resources.

 3. To dispose a pipeline, call `dispose()`:
   ```javascript
   pipeline.dispose();
   ```

-Disposed pipelines enter `NULL` state.
-They cannot be restarted and any attempt of calling any method of a disposed pipeline results in `NotFoundError` exception.
+The disposed pipelines enter the `NULL` state, and cannot be restarted.
+Any attempt of calling any method of a disposed pipeline results in `NotFoundError` exception.

 ## Observe pipeline state and respond to its changes

 Pipeline state reflects what the pipeline is doing right now and defines which methods can be called.
-Check API reference (for [mobile](../../api/latest/device_api/mobile/tizen/ml_pipeline.html#PipelineState), [wearable](../../api/latest/device_api/wearable/tizen/ml_pipeline.html#PipelineState), and [tv](../../api/latest/device_api/tv/tizen/ml_pipeline.html#PipelineState) applications) to see how pipelines transition between different states.
+To see how pipelines transition between different states, see the API reference (for [mobile](../../api/latest/device_api/mobile/tizen/ml_pipeline.html#PipelineState), [wearable](../../api/latest/device_api/wearable/tizen/ml_pipeline.html#PipelineState), and [tv](../../api/latest/device_api/tv/tizen/ml_pipeline.html#PipelineState) applications).

 Pipeline API allows to register listeners triggered by pipeline state changes and to poll current pipeline state.